December 2012: Have you ever listed someone you don't know as a reference on your resume?

 March 2012: Would you be willing to give up your login information for social media sites in order to get a job?

-There obviously is not a whole lot of doubt about the sentiment regarding this type of request.
+There obviously is not a whole lot of doubt about the sentiment of respondents regarding this type of request.
 Employers who seek to gain this type of access must take into account the inherent difficulties and possible reactions involved with seeking private information that most deem ultimately personal.

 February 2012: Are you now required to pay for company items such as a mobile phone or laptop?